Italian PM Giuseppe Conte survives confidence vote in Senate | DW | 19.01.2021

 Conte had appealed to pro-European lawmakers to support his fragile government or risk handing power to the nationalist right.
 His coalition has been on the brink since Renzi withdrew the support of his Italia Viva (Italy Alive) party last week, depriving Conte of his majority in the Senate.

 Renzi, who quit the government citing disagreement over Conte's handling of the twin coronavirus and economic crises, had said his party would "probably" abstain in Tuesday's vote — as it did on Monday.
-His party's vote against Conte would have made the chances of Conte's survival even more difficult.
+His party's vote against Conte would have made the chances of the Italian PM's survival even less likely.

 Conte faces an unprecedented challenge to revive a ravaged economy, with parts of Italy currently under partial COVID-19 lockdown.
 He also needs to push a €220 billion ($196 billion) European Union recovery package through parliament.